mikihau/reading-notes/kubernetes-in-action.md

   - Changing labels for the user leads to confusion.
   - Under the hood commands are issued by the client so loss of connectivity may be an issue.
   - The command is imperative (not declarive).
-- The Deployment resource is a higher level resource than rs/rc, because it coordinates different rs-es during rollouts.
+- The Deployment(`deploy`) resource is a higher level resource than rs/rc, because it coordinates different rs-es during rollouts.
 - Changing the pod template in the Deployment resources triggers a rollout, causing it to `RollingUpdate` (or `Recreate` by configurating the strategy) the rs and pods to a new version.
   - Modifying a pod template's ConfigMap won't trigger a rollout; to do it you need to create a new cm and have the template refer to this new cm.
   - After a rollout of a new version, the old rs is kept in case of an undo (can set `revisionHistoryLimit` for a deployment).